Violent far-right group drives agenda on Kiev streets

 "They are always on the front line against the Berkut (riot police), who are afraid of them because they are capable of anything," said 21-year-old Serhiy, a student protester, who says he is not a member but knows their ways.

-"There is no centralisation in the organisation.
+"There is no centralization in the organization.
 There are no lists and their members operate under complete anonymity.
 Their formation represents a spontaneous reaction to the lawlessness of today's authorities," said 33-year-old Vasil from Volyn in western Ukraine, who says he has got to know some Right Sector members from chatting to them on the front line.

 He said they were supported by donations from the public; one of their girlfriends managed to collect about $1,000 in a day.